Keep Your Deck Looking New

 4. Apply Oil

 Use quality decking oil (Intergrain, Feast Watson, Cutek).
+For merbau decking, use an oil designed for hardwoods.
+General timber decking care varies by species.
 Apply with brush, roller, or sprayer.#

 5. Second Coat